derickr/derickrethans-articles/201008310923-collecting-garbage-phps-take-on-variables.rst

 From the above Xdebug output,we see that both the old and new array elements now point to a zval container whose "refcount" is "2".
 Although Xdebug's output shows two zval containers with value "life", they are the same one.
-The The function `xdebug_debug_zval()`_ function does not show this, but you could see it by also displaying the memory pointer.
+The function `xdebug_debug_zval()`_ function does not show this, but you could see it by also displaying the memory pointer.